skantay/lru-api/README.md

 go run ./cmd
 ```

-Available flags, also you can create `.env` with the same variables.
+Available flags, also you can define them in `.env` file.

 - `HTTP_PORT`: Specifies the HTTP port for the server to listen on.
 Default is 8080.
 - `CACHE_SIZE`: Sets the maximum size of the cache.
 Default is 10.